 Step 3: Get Your Gear Ready

 With the calcium chloride calculations under your belt, the hardest part is over.
-However, this step is critical to ensure you stay safe during the application process.
+However, this next step is critical to ensure you stay safe during the application process.

-For this reason, it’s critical that you wear the appropriate clothing to stay safe.
+For this reason, it’s critical that you wear appropriate clothing to stay safe.
 You should wear a well-fitted pair of goggles, a long sleeve shirt and pants, and gloves with chemical-resistant properties.

 Step 4: Prepare the Mixture

-To do so, grab a five-gallon bucket and fill it about 75% of the way with water from your pool.
+You should not dump the calcium chloride directly into your pool.
+Instead, grab a five-gallon bucket and fill it about 75% of the way with water from your pool.
 With your calculations in hand, pour the appropriate amount of calcium carbonate in ounces into the bucket.

 Step 5: Add the Calcium Carbonate to Your Pool